TrevorTheAmazing/DiceGame/README.md

 DONE - (10 points): As a developer, I want to come up with a game concept played with dice, ensuring that my game concept is more complicated than “War”.
 When you have a concept, send it to the instructors via a group Slack message.
 DONE - (10 points): As a developer, I want my game concept to be approved by an instructor.
 This will be done via Slack as mentioned above.
 DONE - (10 points): As a developer, I want to have one function capable of “rolling a die” (by generating a random number), regardless of the number of sides.

-IN PROGRESS - (20 points): As a developer, I want my game to have gameplay functionality.
+DONE - (20 points): As a developer, I want my game to have gameplay functionality.

 TO DO - (10 points): As a developer, I want to utilize six different dice within my game.
 (Recommended dice are 4-sided, 6-sided, 8-sided, 10-sided, 12-sided, and 20-sided.
 Different dice may be substituted.
 No 2-sided die.)